LSyM-UVEG/ANISE/README.md

 ##### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) if the browser doesn't appear automatically.
+Open [http://localhost:3000](http://localhost:3000) TO CHANGE if the browser doesn't appear automatically.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.